wimaha/TeslaBleHttpProxy/README.md

 By default, the program will return immediately after sending the command to the vehicle.
 If you want to wait for the command to complete, you can set the `wait` parameter to `true`.

-**Wake Up Behavior:** By default, the car is **not** automatically woken up before executing commands.
-If your vehicle is asleep and you need to wake it up before executing a command, you can use the `wakeup=true` parameter.
-Alternatively, you can explicitly call the `wake_up` command first.
+**Wake Up Behavior:** Commands **automatically wake up** the vehicle if it is asleep.
+You don't need to manually wake the vehicle or use any parameters - the proxy handles this automatically to ensure commands execute successfully.

 #### Example Request